Quantum geometry of bosonic Bogoliubov quasiparticles

 \emph{Relation to linear response and probing.}--- We will now show that the SQGT determines the transition rates of Bogoliubov excitations between different modes in linear response to weak external forcing.
 This provides another physical interpretation of this quantity and opens the door for measuring its components similarly to the protocols that have been used to extract the quantum geometry of free fermions~\cite{Tran2017, Ozawa2018, Ozawa2019a, Asteria2019}.

-Assuming a quasiparticle in a superposition of (unperturbed) Bogoliubov modes, $\vect{\psi}(t)=\sum_{n=1}^N\psi_n(t)\vect{w}^n(\vect{\lambda_0})\in \mathbb{C}^{2N}$, its dynamics is described by the effective time-dependent Schr{\"o}dinger equation $ -i \del_t \vect{\psi}(t)=D(t) \vect{\psi}(t) $ ~\cite{Xu2020} (see SM \footnote{See supplementary material, which includes Refs.~\cite{Colpa1978,Xiao2009,Flynn2020,Ueda2010,Pethick2008a,Derezinski2017a,Bognar1974b, Schulz-Baldes2017,Lein2019,Xu2020,Shindou2013,Xiao2009,MacKay1987,Provost1980a, Kolodrubetz2017,Zhang2006,Diu2019,Tran2017,Ozawa2018,Engelhardt2015,Karplus1954, Rigolin2008,DeGrandi2010a,Berry1984a,Peano2016,Kolodrubetz2013, Sundaram1999,Chang1995,Price2016,Xiao2010,Furukawa2015,Haldane1988,Dalfovo1999a,Wu2017, Williamson1936,Nicacio2021,Hauke2014,Bloch2008a,Vogels2002}, where we provide details regarding: the paraunitary Bogoliubov transformation and the associated indefinite inner product space, the derivation of alternative representations of the SQGT, the relation between the symplectic quantum metric and the infinitesimal distance measure, the local conservation law for the symplectic Berry curvature, the derivation of the equation of motion for Bogoliubov modes and its solution using time-dependent perturbation theory, the application of the measurement protocol to BBdG lattice systems, the multi-quasiparticle case in Fock space, adiabatic perturbation theory of the equation of motion, the derivation of the symplectic anomalous velocity, the Bogoliubov-Haldane model, and observable signatures for the original particles.}), with $D(t)$ being the dynamical matrix \eqref{eq:gen-eigenvect-eq-vector}, which becomes time-dependent in response to external forcing (external forces generally also induce terms in the Hamiltonian that do not conserve the number of Bogoliubov quasiparticles, which are not captured by $D(t)$, which will be discussed below).
+Assuming a quasiparticle in a superposition of (unperturbed) Bogoliubov modes, $\vect{\psi}(t)=\sum_{n=1}^N\psi_n(t)\vect{w}^n(\vect{\lambda_0})\in \mathbb{C}^{2N}$, its dynamics is described by the effective time-dependent Schr{\"o}dinger equation $ -i \del_t \vect{\psi}(t)=D(t) \vect{\psi}(t) $ ~\cite{Xu2020} (see SM \footnote{See supplementary material, which includes Refs. ~\cite{Colpa1978,Xiao2009, Flynn2020,Ueda2010,Pethick2008,Derezinski2017,Bognar1974,Ferraro2005,Resta2011,Schulz-Baldes2017,Lein2019,Xu2020,Shindou2013,Xiao2009,MacKay1987,Provost1980,Kolodrubetz2017,Zhang2006,Diu2019,Tran2017,Ozawa2018,Engelhardt2015,Karplus1954,Altland1997,Chiu2016,Zhou2020,Rigolin2008,DeGrandi2010,Berry1984,Peano2016,Peano2016a,Kolodrubetz2013,Ohashi2020,Bracci1975,Sundaram1999,Chang1995,Price2016,Xiao2010,Furukawa2015,Haldane1988,Grossmann2016,Dalfovo1999,Wu2017,Blaizot1986,Kawaguchi2012,Simon1999,Peano2018,Schulz-Baldes2017,Williamson1936,Nicacio2021,Hauke2014,Stamper-Kurn1999,Brunello2000,Bloch2008,Vogels2002,Gurarie2003,Serafini2023,Xiao2005}, where we provide details regarding: the paraunitary Bogoliubov transformation, the symmetries in BBdG systems and Krein space structure, the associated indefinite inner product space, the derivation of alternative representations of the SQGT, the comparison between the SQGT and QGT, the PHS of the SQGT, the symplectic quantum metric as an infinitesimal distance measure, the local conservation law for the symplectic Berry curvature, the derivation of the equation of motion for Bogoliubov modes and its solution using time-dependent perturbation theory, the application of the measurement protocol to BBdG lattice systems, the multi-quasiparticle case in Fock space, adiabatic perturbation theory of the equation of motion, the derivation of the symplectic anomalous velocity, the Bogoliubov-Haldane model including its topological classification and symmetries, and observable signatures for the original particles.}), with $D(t)$ being the dynamical matrix~\eqref{eq:gen-eigenvect-eq-vector}, which becomes time-dependent in response to external forcing (external forces generally also induce terms in the Hamiltonian that do not conserve the number of Bogoliubov quasiparticles, which are not captured by $D(t)$, which will be discussed below).